-This is the field that allows you to insert content in a Microsoft Word or Text Editor for XF Docs.
+This is the field that allows you to insert extensible content from OneStream objects in Microsoft Word or Text Editor for XF Docs.

 Quick Parts

 Quick Parts is a Microsoft Word document feature and is available in Text Editor.
 The concept is similar to how we use Substitution Variables in OneStream.